2023 Medicare Deductibles: Maximize Your Medicare Benefits

 A deductible is the amount of money that you must pay out of your own pocket for covered care before your plan coverage kicks in.

 For example, if your Medicare plan has a $200 annual deductible, you must pay for the first $200 worth of covered services or items yourself.
 Once you have satisfied the deductible, your Medicare plan then begins to pick up a share of the cost for remaining covered care for the rest of the year.

-Below is a look at the deductible for each part of Medicare including how much each Medicare deductible costs and how it works.
+Below is a look at the deductible for each part of Medicare including how much each deductible within Medicare costs in 2023 and how it works.

 Medicare Part A covers inpatient care received at a hospital, skilled nursing facility or other inpatient facility.

 The Part A deductible is unique in that instead of operating on an annual basis like other Medicare deductibles, it operates on a “benefit period” basis.
 A benefit period begins the day you are admitted to a facility as an inpatient and ends when you have gone 60 consecutive days without receiving any inpatient care.

 You could experience multiple benefit periods within the same calendar year if you are in and out of the hospital multiple times, and you would be required to meet the full deductible cost in each new benefit period.